Govenia floridana

-Govenia floridana, the Florida govenia, is an extinct species of orchid that was endemic to Everglades National Park in Florida.
+Govenia floridana, the Florida govenia or tropical govenia, is an extinct species of orchid that was endemic to Everglades National Park in Florida.
 It was discovered for the first time in 1957, with a total populations of 25 individuals, and the last verified report was from the same site in 1964, where the population had declined to just 10 individuals.
 It is likely that poaching of plants contributed to its decline and extinction.

 Description

 Govenia floridana was a perennial herb that grew up to 50 cm tall.
 It had only 2 leaves, each with a sheath 3–30 cm long and an elliptical blade up to 35 cm long.
 Flowers were white with purple spots.
-It grows in deeply shaded tropical hardwood hammock habitat in Everglades National Park.
+It grew in deeply shaded tropical hardwood hammock habitat on the island of Long Pine Key, a 77 km2 island in Everglades National Park.